Fayette County Reservoir: Fish and plant populations

 Fayette County Reservoir has been stocked with species of fish intended to improve the utility of the reservoir for recreational fishing.
 Fish present in Fayette County Reservoir include catfish, largemouth bass, and sunfish.
+Largemouth Bass is considered the most popular sport fishing species in this reservoir, and fish are typically abundant and active between February and June.
+The Channel Catfish is another important sport fishing species, and their populations are being closely monitored as a result of decreasing abundance.
+The most abundant prey species in the reservoir are Bluegill, Gizzard Shad, and Threadfin Shad.